OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/StandardizedClinicalDataTables/DEATH.md

 No.|Convention Description
 :--------|:------------------------------------
 | 1  | Living patients should not have a value in PERSON.DEATH_DATETIME, nor should they have any records relating to death either in the CONDITION_OCCURRENCE or OBSERVATION tables
 | 2  | Only one death date per individual can be used.
 If a patient has clinical activity (e.g. prescriptions filled, labs performed, etc) more than 60+ days after death you may want to drop the death record as it may have been falsely reported.
-If multiple records of death exist on multiple days you may select the death that you deem most reliable (e.g. death at discharge) or select the latest death date.
+If multiple records of death exist on multiple days you may select the death that you deem most reliable (e.g. death at discharge) or select the latest death date ([THEMIS issue #6](https://github.com/OHDSI/Themis/issues/6)).
 | 3  | If multiple death records occur, the date and the person have to be the same, but the cause can be different.
-Can be reported by different sources as well.
+Can be reported by different sources as well ([THEMIS issue #5](https://github.com/OHDSI/Themis/issues/5)).
 | 4  | If PERSON.DEATH_DATETIME cannot be precisely determined from the data, the best approximation should be used.
 | 5  | Any cause of death should be stored in the CONDITION_OCCURRENCE table, using the CONDITION_TYPE vocabulary with the DEATH_TYPE concept class.
 | 6  | All observations relating to death should be stored in the OBSERVATION table, including the concept [4306655](http://athena.ohdsi.org/search-terms/terms/4306655).